Geothermal in New Zealand

 Geothermal energy has been used since ancient times for heating purposes.
 However, its use for the generation of electricity began only in the 20th century.
 The advantage over most other renewable sources is that, at 90%, the service factor of a geothermal power plant is much higher.

 New Zealand has very good potential of geothermal resources.
-Current installed capacity of geothermal power is about 6.1 % of New Zealand’s total electricity generation capacity.
+Current installed capacity of geothermal power is over 15% of New Zealand’s total electricity generation capacity.